whatsyourask/ctf/VulnHub/Warzone: 1/README.md

 ### jjs

 jjs - The Nashorn JavaScript script engine.
-Next, i understood that i can execute some sort of things on JavaScript.
+Next, i understood that i can execute some sort of thing on JavaScript.
-Main thing here is that you can write a script on JS use shebang and execute it in jjs with `jjs script.js`.
+The main thing here is that you can write a script on JS use shebang and execute it in jjs with `jjs script.js`.
 I started to search how to get a shell from it and i found next solution:

 #### GLOBAL OBJECTS!!!
 With shell scripting features enabled, Nashorn defines several global objects.